8 Essentials for Teaching Reading and Spelling to Children with Special Needs

 Everyone needs to remember what they've learned, and continual review provides long-term benefits to all students, no matter what their learning needs might be.

 Help children remember concepts through continual review of previously learned rules and words, even basic ones.
 Continual review permanently ingrains instruction into children's brains—and it only takes two minutes of review per day to make that happen.
+See more tips on review in the blog post, Making It Stick.

-7. Dictation Exercises
+7. Fluency Practice and Dictation Exercises

-Once a child has learned to write and spell basic words, dictating phrases or sentences promotes better spelling in practical situations.
+Similarly, once a child has learned to write and spell basic words, dictating phrases or sentences promotes better spelling in practical situations.

 Although it's common for children to spell words correctly during spelling lessons, it's equally common for students to misspell those same words when they encounter them outside of lesson time.